jbx-protocol/juice-docs/docs/user/README.md

 It takes about 10 minutes to create a Juicebox project, which you can use to:

 - Crowdfund your project with ETH.
-- Issue tokens and NFTs to your supporters — and reserve a percentage of those tokens/NFTs for you, your team, or a community stockpile.
+- Mint tokens and NFTs to your supporters — and reserve a percentage of those tokens/NFTs for you, your team, or a community stockpile.
 You can use these tokens/NFTs for governance rights, community access, or other perks.
 - Build trust with *Cycles*.
     - With unlocked cycles, you can edit your project's rules at any time.
     - With locked cycles, you can lock your project's rules for a period of time (like 3 minutes, 2 years, or 14 days), helping you build trust with your supporters.